 After you have read this material, you must make some decisions about the recommended vaccines you plan to receive.
 Health Service suggests you discuss this with your parents and make arrangements for your immunizations as soon as possible.

 Your insurance may cover some immunizations if done by your local health-care provider.
 Check this out.
 Health Service does not file insurance for you.
 This is your responsibility.

 Available at Health Service: (prices subject to change)

-Use the links at left above to learn more about general travel tips, traveler's vaccines, food, water, and traveler's diarrhea, jet lag and airplane earaches, and a traveler's medical kit.
+Learn more about general travel tips, traveler's vaccines, food, water, and traveler's diarrhea, jet lag and airplane earaches, and a traveler's medical kit.

 For information specifically to your travel destination, you must go to the CDC website and enter your destination.
 You will find important information on the following at: CDC Travelers' Health Site

-To learn more about the academic programs and courses that are available while studying abroad, please visit Luther's Study-Abroad portion of this website.
+To learn more about the academic programs and courses that are available while studying abroad, please visit Luther's Study Abroad portion of this website.